 $35 million in lottery funds is allocated for purchasing and leasing school buses.

+The budget includes a provision that allows school bus drivers who have retired under the South Carolina Retirement System to return to employment with public school districts as school bus drivers without affecting the monthly retirement allowance that they are receiving from SCRS.

 The State Department of Education Grants Committee is afforded $4.8 million in recurring Education Improvement Act funds.

 The budget continues to include a higher education tuition mitigation initiative in which an additional $57.5 million in recurring funds is distributed among the state’s institutions of higher learning.
 In order to retain these appropriations, the institutions must comply with provisions for freezing in-state tuition and mandatory fees during the 2024-2025 academic year for all in-state undergraduate students at all public four-year and two-year University of South Carolina campuses.